 I’ve been actively photographing as a hobbyist since my undergraduate years at MIT in the late 1960’s.
 From the early 1970’s to the late 1990’s, my career involved worldwide travel, enabling me to make photographs throughout Europe, Asia, and Israel.

-While landscape photography remains my main area of interest, photography is also about storytelling.
-During my journeys I was often able to capture slices of local life—ordinary people doing everyday things in their lived environment.
-I think each of these photos tells a unique story.
-I hope you agree.
+While landscape photography remains my primary focus, photography is also about storytelling.
+Here, I have chosen to exhibit images I made outside the United States.
+During my journeys, I was often able to capture slices of local life—ordinary people doing everyday things in their lived environment—and sometimes in places that will be familiar to many of you.

-A selection of these photos is on display at the “Art for the Soul” gallery at St. Luke’s Lutheran Church, Middleton, WI until January 31, 2025.
+A selection of these photos were on display at the gallery at Our Saviour’s Lutheran Church, Naperville, IL during March and April 2026.

 Scroll down below the gallery to read about the image restoration process.